WCTX: History

 On April 1, 1996, the station changed its call letters to WBNE (for "WB New England").
 After Tribune Broadcasting (a minority owner of The WB) purchased then-UPN affiliate WTXX, WBNE and that station swapped network affiliations on January 1, 2001.
 With the new network relationship came the current WCTX calls and use of the on-air identity "The X".
 That identity was used in lieu of the conventional "UPN (channel number)" branding.
 LIN TV purchased WCTX outright in 2002.
 On September 19, 2005, WCTX became known as "UPN 9" (the same branding as fellow New York affiliate WWOR-TV), highlighting its cable channel position in some areas.

 On January 24, 2006, CBS Corporation and the Warner Bros.
 Entertainment unit of Time Warner announced that UPN and The WB would cease broadcasting and merge their programming inventories to create a new network called The CW.
 WTXX was chosen as Connecticut's CW affiliate after its owner Tribune announced a ten-year deal with the upcoming network leaving WCTX to tentatively become an independent station once again.
 However, on April 26, WCTX announced it would join MyNetworkTV (a second new network launched by News Corporation).

-MyNetworkTV began broadcasting on September 5, and as a result, the station did not carry the final two weeks of UPN programming.
+MyNetworkTV began broadcasting on September 5, and as a result, the station did not carry the final two weeks of UPN programming, with WTXX carrying the last two UPN editions of WWE Smackdown.
 With its new network affiliation, the station changed its branding to the current "MyTV9".
 As of the 2007–2008 season, University of Connecticut men's basketball games now air primarily on WCTX while a handful of games air on sister station WTNH.
 It recently signed a multi-year television deal with the WNBA's Connecticut Sun to broadcast select regular season games as well.

 Until March 31, 2008, WCTX served as the default MyNetworkTV affiliate on Charter Communications cable systems for the Springfield–Holyoke, Massachusetts market as that area did not have an affiliate of its own.
 On that date, ABC affiliate WGGB-TV added the network as a secondary affiliation on its new Fox-affiliated second digital subchannel.
 WCTX is still seen on Charter.
 WCTX was also repeated on W11BJ (now WFXQ-CD) from a transmitter on Rattlesnake Mountain in Farmington from 2004 until 2006 while LIN TV built a new transmitter for that channel and moved its city of license to Springfield.